rodtreweek/perl-stuff/README.md

  ## Using the Perl debugger
  You can use the Perl debugger with any script simply by passing `-d` to it.

+ Type `s` to continue to next line.
+ Type `n` to continue to next subroutine.
+ Type `r` to shortcut to return value.